Rutgers to replace Texas A&M in Gator Bowl vs. Wake Forest - NewsBreak

 Having Rutgers replace Texas A&M on short notice was not a foregone conclusion for the oversight committee — even after Rutgers officials informed decision-makers on Wednesday that they believed the team could be reassembled quickly.

-“Physically, if I didn't think we would be able to I wouldn't do it,” Schiano said, adding his team is fully vaccinated.
-He hopes there won't be COVID-19 issues when the players return to school.

-Players are due back on Saturday night and they will get on the field Sunday to ramp up, Schiano said.
-He noted players who declared for the NFL Draft and signed with agents can seek a waiver from the NCAA if they want to play in the bowl game.
+The Scarlet Knights have not played since Thanksgiving weekend and the team has not been practicing or working out together.

-There was some concern among oversight committee members about the safety of having a team compete with so little time to prepare.
-At least some consideration was given to having a team that already has played a bowl face Wake Forest, or simply not filling the spot and having the game be canceled.
+There was some concern among oversight committee members about the safety of having a team compete with barely a week to prepare, and at least some consideration given to having a team that already has played a bowl facing Wake Forest, or simply not filling the spot and having the game be canceled.

 Comments / 0